- PH265: Molecular Parasitology (Fall)

 - PH260F: Infectious Disease Research in Developing Countries (Spring)

-- Molecular virology, pathogenesis, and epidemiology of dengue
+- Molecular virology, pathogenesis, immunology, epidemiology, clinical aspects, and control of dengue, Zika, and chikungunya

 - Epidemiology of influenza in tropical countries